martishin/martishin/README.md

 # Hello, I'm Alex Martishin! 👋
 - 👨‍💻 I am an Engineering Manager with expertise in distributed high-load systems and machine learning
 - 💼 Right now I am living in Amsterdam and working at [Miro](https://miro.com/)
-- 🛠️ I use Kotlin and Go for back-end development, TypeScript for front-end development, and Python with Rust for ML
+- 🛠️ I use Kotlin/Go for back-end development, TypeScript for front-end development, and Python/Rust for ML
 - 💬 Open to discuss software architecture and engineering management
 - 📫 How to reach me: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/asmartishin)